Some links in this post may be affiliate links

 Goeppertia elliptica care requires repotting when it has become pot-bound.
 Pruning is necessary to keep it neat and also minimize pest and disease infestations.
 Keep reading for more on these growing conditions and how to achieve them.

 Lessen watering in the cold season (fall and winter) as growth is minimal at this time to keep the soil slightly moist.
-Do not allow the soil to dry out completely to prevent wilting and drooping leaves.
+Do not allow the soil to dry out completely to prevent yellowing and drooping leaves.

-Use water that is at room temperature to avoid plant shock which can result in reduced growth.
+Use water that is at room temperature to avoid plant shock which can result in reduced growth and death of the plant.
 Use water that is free of chlorine and flourides which can lead to brown leaf tips and edges.

 To reduce fungal infestations like leaf spot disease, avoid wetting the foliage during watering or water from the bottom instead.